-HL7 provides a robust framework for the transmission, integration, and retrieval of electronic health information.
+HL7 provides a robust framework for transmitting, integrating, and retrieving electronic health information.
 These standards outline the packaging and communication of data across various parties by setting data types, structure, and language.

 In addition, HL7 standards improve clinical practices, manage and deliver health services, and ensure seamless integration.

 Here we discuss the different types of HL7 standards:

 Primary standards are the most common standards necessary for integrating and interoperating systems.